Looking for some simple ideas for an Easter table? Here’s how I created a casual and simple spring tablescape for the Easter holiday.

-I’ve always incorporated fresh flowers into my Easter table, such as tulips, daffodils, lilacs, lilies and roses, which are all beautiful spring flowers that I have used in the past.
+I’ve always incorporated fresh flowers into my Easter tables, such as tulips, daffodils, lilacs, lilies, and roses, which are all beautiful spring flowers that I have used in the past.

 Because these flowers are not blooming in my garden right now, I will be using these faux flowers to finish off my simple Easter tablescape.
 You can check out my post Have Fun with Faux Flowers and Greenery.

 I appreciate you taking the time to visit my blog.
 Whether it’s your first time on my blog, or you’ve been here before, I hope you have enjoyed my simple tablescape for Easter.

 I would love to hear what you plan on doing for Easter brunch or dinner.
 Leave me a message below.

 - Bunnies, carrots, and nests with eggs / Michael’s